go140point6/xahl-node/README.md

  - Supports the use of custom variables using the `xahl_node.vars` file
  - Detects UFW firewall & applies necessary firewall updates.
  - Installs & configures Nginx
-   - sets up nginx so that it splits the incoming traffic to your supplied domain to the correct 3 backends.
-1.static website, 2.the websocket(wss) and 3 any rpc traffic.
+   - Sets up nginx so that it splits the incoming traffic to your supplied domain to the correct 3 backends.
+1.static website, 2.the websocket(wss) and 3.any rpc traffic.
    - TL;DR; you only need ONE domain pointing to this server.
-   - Automatically detects the IPs of your ssh session, the node itself, and its local enviroment then adds them to the nginx_allowlist.conf file
+   - Automatically detects the IPs of your ssh session, the node itself, and its local environment, and adding them to the nginx_allowlist.conf file
  - Applies NIST security best practices

 ---

-# How to download & use

-To download the script(s) to your local node & install, read over the following sections and when ready simply copy and paste the code snippets to your terminal window.

-## to UPDATE
+## Update

-if you are updating from an older version, where the allow list was saved in `/etc/nginx/sites-available/xahau` then save them 1st with
+NOT FULLY TESTED.
+If you are updating from an older version, where the allow list was saved in `/etc/nginx/sites-available/xahau` then save your allow entries before installing.

-        sudo nano /etc/nginx/sites-available/xahau

-## Clone the repo, and prep for starting
+        sudo cp /etc/nginx/sites-available/xahau ~/ # Copy to your home folder cat ~/xahau # view the file

+## Install git (if not installed), clone the repository

-        cd /root
+        cd ~
+        sudo apt-get update
-        apt install git
+        sudo apt-get install git
         git clone https://github.com/go140point6/xahl-node
         cd xahl-node
-        chmod +x *.sh

-adjust default settings with the var file, see below, then start the install with
+Review xahl_node.vars and adjust default settings and user-specific variables, then run the script:

         ./setup.sh

 ### Vars file _(xahl_node.vars)_

-The vars file allows you to manually update variables which helps to avoid interactive prompts during the install;
+The vars file allows you to manually update variables which helps to avoid interactive prompts during the install.

 - `USER_DOMAIN` - your server domain.
+Unlike previous versions of this script, this is a single host (A) record (i.e. xahl.EXAMPLE.com).
-- `CERT_EMAIL` - email address for certificate renewals etc.
+- `CERT_EMAIL` - email address for certificate renewals.
+- `TOML_EMIAL` - email address for the PUBLIC .toml file.
+Can be the same as CERT_EMAIL if desired, or something different.
-- `XAHAU_NODE_SIZE` - allows you to state a "size" of the node, which change the amount of RAM, and HDD thats used.
+- `XAHAU_NODE_SIZE` - allows you to establish a "size" of the node.

-The file also controls the default packages that are installed on the node;
+The file also controls the default packages that are installed on the node.

-to adjust the default settings via this file, edit it using your preferred editor such as nano;
+To adjust the default settings via this file, edit it using your preferred editor such as nano:

         nano ~/xahl-node/xahl_node.vars

-there are 3 size options tiny/medium/huge, `medium` is the default.
+there are 3 size options tiny/medium/huge, `tiny` is the default.
 - `tiny` -  less than 8G-RAM 50GB-HDD
 - `medium` - 16G-RAM 250GB-HDD
 - `huge` - 32G+RAM nolimit-HDD

-there are other options in the vars file to, like;
+There are other options available in the .vars file, i.e.:

-you can choose to use/install certbot for a SSL via lets encrypt. useful if behind another instance of nginx/NginxProxyManager etc
+    INSTALL_CERTBOT_SSL="false" will keep certbot from being installed and configured (script will set up xahaud for non-SSL use).
+    INSTALL_LANDINGPAGE="false" will prevent creation/updating of the landing page (i.e. if you have a custom one).

 ---

 ### Nginx related

-All the domain specific config is contained in the file `NGX_CONF_NEW`/`USER_DOMAIN` so a file named same as domain name (in the directory specified in the vars file)
+All the domain specific config is contained in the file `/etc/nginx/sites-available/xahau` but the allow list is now in the user's home folder `~/nginx_` for easier editing.

+Any changes to the `nginx_allowlist.conf` file MUST first be tested with `sudo nginx -t` and then reloaded with `sudo nginx -s reload`.

-logs are held at /var/log/nginx/
+Logs are held at `/var/log/nginx/`.

-and Although this works best as a dedicated host with no other nginx/proxy instances,
+Although this works best on a dedicated host with no other nginx/proxy instances, it can work behind another instance.

-it can work behind another instance, you may need to adjust the setting in the main nginx.conf file to suit your enviroment, mainly so the allow list works correctly.
+You may need to adjust the setting in the main nginx.conf file to suit your environment so the allow list works correctly.

-for example, in nginx.conf you may need to adjust/add `set_real_ip_from 172.16.0.0/12;` for you proxy IP etc
+For example, in nginx.conf you may need to adjust/add `set_real_ip_from 172.16.0.0/12;` for your proxy IP.

 # Node IP Permissions

-the setup script adds 3 by default to the nginx_allowlist file, the detected SSH IP, the external nodes IP, and the local enviroment IP.
+The setup script adds 3 IP addresses by default to the nginx_allowlist.conf file: the detected SSH IP, the external nodes IP, and the local environment IP.

-In order to add/remove access to your node, you adjust the addresses within the `nginx_allowlist.conf` file
+In order to add/remove access to your node, you adjust the addresses within the `nginx_allowlist.conf` file.

-edit the `nginx_allowlist.conf` file with your preferred editor e.g. `nano nginx_allowlist.conf`.
+Edit the `nginx_allowlist.conf` file with your preferred editor e.g. `nano nginx_allowlist.conf`.

-start every line with allow, a space, and then the IP, and end the line with a semicolon.
+Start every line with allow, a space, and then the IP, and end the line with a semicolon.

-for example
+for example:

         allow 127.0.0.0;
         allow 192.168.0.1;

-__ADD__ : Simply add a new line with the same syntax as above,
+__ADD__ : Add a new line with the same syntax as above.

-__REMOVE__ : Simply delete the line.
+__REMOVE__ : Delete the line.

 THEN

-__RELOAD__ : for the changes to take effect you need to issue command `sudo nginx -s reload`
+__TEST_AND_RELOAD__ : First `sudo nginx -t` and if successful, perform a reload with `sudo nginx -s reload`.

 ---

 # Testing your Xahaud server

-This can be done simply by entering the domain/URL into a browser.
+This can be done simply by entering the Domain or IP into a browser.

-this will give you either a notice that you IP is blocked, and which IP to put in the access list.
+This will give you one of two results:
+  - A notice that your IP is blocked, telling you which IP to add to your nginx_allowlist.conf file.

-or if not blocked, will use the RPC function of your node, and pull all the basic details

-or following these next examples of test it manually...
+  - Some basic details of your node pulled by RPC.

 #### XAHAUD